Zate/ControlsAssessmentSpecification/control-7/control-7.7.rst

 * M4 = Count of M3
 * M5 = List of inappropriately configured endpoints
 * M6 = Count of M5
+* M7 = List of systems not using approve DNS servers
+* M8 = Count of M7

 Metrics
 -------